(This page revised September 22, 2012)

 NoteIf the lever box you are replacing is already broken in half, you can simply remove the two halves one at a time.
 To remove the lever from the barrel, position it as if you had raised it to fill the pen and then twist it 90° so that it faces crosswise.
 The pegs on its short arm will no longer prevent removal, and you can now lift it completely out.

 To remove an undamaged (or bent but unbroken) lever box without breaking it in half, you need to raise one of the two tabs holding it into the barrel.
-The proximal tab (the one closest to the open end of the barrel) is easily accessible.
+The forward tab (the one closest to the open end of the barrel) is easily accessible.
 Use the straight pointed dental pick to pry up the tab as shown here: